Hashdump/old-hashdump-site/_wiki/linux/hardening.md

 ---
 title: Linux Hardening Guide
 ---
 This is a general hardening guide for Linux.
 Think of it as more of a cheat sheet or reference than a definitive checklist.
-Do NOT use all of these in production, use your standard operating procedure.
-This guide assumes escalated priveledges, if something does not work escalate priveledges.
+Do NOT use all of these in production, use your standard operating procedure and actually understand what is going on here.

 - [Boot]({{ site.url }}/wiki/linux/hardening/boot.html)
 - [IPv6]({{ site.url }}/wiki/linux/hardening/ipv6.html)